Dionysia (plant)

-Dionysia is a genus containing 49 species of flowering plants in the family Primulaceae.
-They are small, cushion-forming alpines native to mountains in central Asia.
+Dionysia is a genus containing 61 species of flowering plants in the family Primulaceae.
+They are small, cushion-forming alpines native to mountains of Iran, Iraq, Turkey, sauth Turkmenistan, northwestern Pakistan, Tajikistan, Afghanistan and parts of Oman.
 They are usually evergreen perennials with felted leaves, covered with bright yellow or pink, five-petalled flowers in spring.
 They are often difficult to cultivate if the correct conditions are not provided.